 Can I keep my eyes open during red light therapy?

-If your mask does not require you to wear eye protection, it is safe to keep your eyes open so you can catch up on your favourite series or flick through a magazine without worry.
+If your mask does not require you to wear eye protection, it is safe to keep your eyes open so you can catch up on your favourite series or scroll without worry.
 But, if you want to be extra cautious, or use the treatment as an excuse to have a few minutes of shut-eye, go ahead and close your eyes.
 Your device will automatically shut off once the timed treatment is complete.

 So, is red light therapy bad for your eyes?
-The short answer: no. Red LED light is safe and can even be support eye health.
-However when using blue light, it's best to wear eye protection.
+The short answer: no. Red LED light is safe and can even support eye health.
+However, the blue HEV light from screens and devices in everyday life can be harmful.
 The key takeaway?
 Always follow the manufacturer's instructions and look out for FDA approval for extra peace of mind.
-Queue more superhero-esque selfies and mask-wearing multi-tasking – you’re good to go.
+Cue more superhero-esque selfies and mask-wearing multi-tasking – you’re good to go.